cultureamp/elm-css-modules-loader/README.md

 A [Webpack][webpack] loader that enables you to reference CSS modules in Elm source files.

+Hat tip to NoRedInk and its [elm-assets-loader][elm-assets-loader], which formed the technical basis for this package.

 ## Overview

 Start with a CSS file that can be imported by Webpack using